The Man McMaster Couldn't Fire

 The Nunes scandal cemented Cohen-Watnick's reputation as a loyalist and as someone who could withstand the heat of public controversy.
 But once more, different officials offer flatly contradictory versions of what transpired.

 The story was first reported by The New York Times, and then expanded by other outlets.
-On the night of March 21, House Intelligence chairman Nunes got a call from a source, jumped into another car and didn’t tell his staff where he was going.
+On the night of March 21, House Intelligence chairman Nunes got a call from a source, jumped into another car, and didn’t tell his staff where he was going.
 He was going, it turned out, to the White House.
 The next day, Nunes gave a now-infamous press conference at the Capitol in which he described how “the intelligence community incidentally collected information about U.S. citizens involved in the Trump transition.”
-Though the phrase “incidental collection” by definition refers to the communications individuals who are not targets of surveillance, Nunes’ statement was taken by Trump supporters as vindication of the president’s tweet accusing Obama of wiretapping Trump Tower, an incident intelligence chiefs have told Congress never happened.
+Though the phrase “incidental collection” by definition refers to the communications individuals who are not targets of surveillance, Nunes’s statement was taken by Trump supporters as vindication of the president’s tweet accusing Obama of wiretapping Trump Tower, an incident intelligence chiefs have told Congress never happened.

 Nunes claimed at one point that his source had been an intelligence official, not White House.
 Citing four U.S. officials, the Times later reported that his sources on the intelligence reports were Cohen-Watnick and Michael Ellis, a lawyer in the White House Counsel’s Office focused on national security.
 But the question of who cleared Nunes onto White House grounds, and why Cohen-Watnick was looking into the material, have never been fully answered.
-The strong implication of the stories about the incident has been that either Cohen-Watnick, Ellis or both cleared Nunes onto the campus.
+The strong implication of the stories about the incident has been that either Cohen-Watnick, Ellis, or both cleared Nunes onto the campus.

 But one official with knowledge of the incident offered a sharply different account.
 Cohen-Watnick was asked to look at unmasking procedures by a civil servant working in the Situation Room as part of a review, this official claimed, weeks before the Nunes visit to the White House.
 In a tweet on March 4, Trump had accused the Obama administration of wiretapping Trump Tower during the election.
-Cohen-Watnick asked to see examples of unmasking and was given a block calendar year to review.
+Cohen-Watnick asked to see examples of unmasking and was given a block-calendar year to review.
 In those, he saw “something that made him concerned” and informed John Eisenberg, the NSC legal adviser.

 Weeks later, according to this official, Cohen-Watnick went over to Eisenberg’s office on a different matter and found the door closed; he was told that another White House staffer was inside the office with Nunes.
 He did not enter the office.
 According to the official, this was the extent of Cohen-Watnick’s involvement in the Nunes affair.